 .dict and an index file ending in

 .fai, because it allows efficient random access to the reference bases.
-GATK will look for these index files based on their name, so it's important that they have the same basename as the FASTA file.
-If you don't have these files available for your organism's reference file, you can generate them very easily; instructions are included below.
+GATK will look for these index files based on their name, so it is important that they have the same basename as the FASTA file.
+If you do not have these files available for your organism's reference file, you can generate them very easily; instructions are included below.

 If you are working with human data, we recommend you use one of the reference genome builds that we provide in our Resource Bundle or in Terra, our cloud-based analysis portal.
 We currently support GRCh38/hg38 and b37 (and to a lesser extent, hg19).
 For more information on the human genome reference builds, see this document.

 Common problems with reference files

 The most common reference-related issue people encounter is an incompatibility between some of the data and/or resources that were derived from (or mapped to) different reference builds.
 Read more about that problem and how to solve it in this Solutions doc.

 Some people have also reported having issues with reference files that have been stored or modified on Windows filesystems.
 The issues manifest as "10" characters (corresponding to encoded newlines) inserted in the sequence, which cause the GATK to quit with an error.
 If you encounter this issue, you will need to re-download a valid master copy of the reference file, or clean it up yourself.

 Instructions for generating the dictionary and index files

 Creating the FASTA sequence dictionary file

 We use the CreateSequenceDictionary tool to create a

 .dict file from a FASTA file.
 Note that we only specify the input reference; the tool will name the output appropriately automatically.